philhawksworth/hawksworx.com/src/site/blog/better-than-perfect.md

   </p>
 </blockquote>

 Sure, for many projects, FTP deployments aren't going to cut it, and understanding the alternative will be valuable later.
 I personally have moved away from them for ALL projects, regardless of scale.
-But in asking this question, she reminded me of Rozemary's ealier message about the danger of stifling the creativity of others by being unfairly critical.
+But in asking this question, she reminded me of Rozemary's earlier message about the danger of stifling the creativity of others by being unfairly critical.
 It also reminded me of the dangers of optimising too early on software projects.

 But most of all, it reminded me that done is better than perfect.